 Meet the Conductors for our Workshop

-The conductors for our 2019 Spring Workshop on February 16 will be Jennifer Carpenter and Mark Davenport.
+The conductors for our 2019 Spring Workshop on February 16 were Jennifer Carpenter and Mark Davenport.
 Learn more about them.

 President’s Message (December 2018)

 I hope that you will attend our meeting on the 14thwith Sally Price who always brings fun, a sense of humor, and beautiful music to play.
 She will again be accompanied by the other members of Music Ficta who will play the Prelude at 7:15 pm – always a treat, plus it sounds like we will have some delicious goodies again this year.